 Reversible?

-Don't worry, the name Reverso does not come from the fact that the clock sometimes runs backwards.
-Rather, it refers to a protective function intended for use in sports.
-Then the watch can be turned over so that the sensitive glass rests on the skin and the resistant case points outwards.
-This way, your watch will not be scratched or even broken if it is struck or knocked off.
-Unlike other watches, the Jaeger-LeCoultre Reverso is comfortable to wear in this position and does not pinch.
+Don't worry, the name Reverso doesn't come from the fact that the watch sometimes runs backwards.
+It rather refers to a protective function intended for use during sports.
+In that case, the watch can be flipped over so that the delicate watch glass rests on your skin and the durable case faces outward.
+This way, your watch won't get scratched or even broken if it ever takes a knock or bump.
+Unlike other watches, the Jaeger-LeCoultre Reverso is comfortable to wear even in this position and does not feel pinched.

 An international watch

-The Jaeger-LeCoultre Reverso was developed in the early 1930s by the Swiss watch manufacturer Jaeger-LeCoultre.
-However, it was not intended for use in Switzerland, but for polo games in India.
-The first wearers of the watch were neither Swiss nor Indians but British officers who were stationed in India and spent their leisure time there with the typical English sport.
-Apparently they played so violently that it came again and again to contacts of the rackets with the wrists of other players and some clocks were broken.
+The Jaeger-LeCoultre Reverso was developed by Swiss watchmaker Jaeger-LeCoultre in the early 1930s.
+However, it was not intended for use in Switzerland, but for polo matches in India.
+The first wearers of the watch were neither Swiss nor Indian, but British officers who were stationed in India and spent their free time there with the typical English sport.
+They apparently played so hard that the clubs repeatedly came into contact with the wrists of other players and some watches were broken in the process.